Mika is for hearing

 For single-syllable function words: minimum distance of 4.0 using one of the distance measures.
 No exceptions!
 (I think; I'm still tweaking distance measurements.)
 For ordinary lexical words in the same semantic domain: at least 3.5–4.0.
 It’s fine to have kana “indivisible” and kama “snake” — different domains, different mental neighborhoods.
 But I won’t let the two quote-introducing particles sit too close.

 I also keep reminding myself that real speech is messy.
-Whispering wipes out voicing.
+Whispering normally wipes out voicing, but the d and g are further back than t and k.
 Talking with your mouth full blurs place cues.
 The core set holds up surprisingly well under those conditions because it leans on nasals, voiceless stops, and nicely dispersed vowels.

 What Feels Solid So Far